pulumi/docs/README.md

 go get -u github.com/pkg/errors go get -u github.com/russross/blackfriday/v2
 ```
 ### Makefile

+The `Makefile` exposes a number of helpers:

-`make ensure` will run `yarn install` which resolves project dependencies.
+* `make ensure` resolves and installs dependencies

-`make lint` will run `yarn lint-markdown` which lints the markdown in the `content` directory.

-`make build` will generate the website (published to `./public`).
+* `make lint` checks all Markdown files for correctness

-`make serve` will build the website and serve it to http://localhost:1313.
+* `make build` generates the website and writes it to `./public`

-`make test` runs a broken link checker tool against http://localhost:1313.
+* `make test` runs a script that checks for broken links

-`make generate` will regenerate the TypeScript documentation if needed, as well as the CLI documentation in [content/references/cli](content/reference/cli).
-The generated API documentation is placed in the [/content/reference/pkg/nodejs]/content/reference/pkg/nodejs) folder.
-This is extremely hacky.

-The following repos must be peers of `docs`, should be checked out to an appropriate branch, and should be built before running `make generate`:

-- `pulumi`
-- `pulumi-aws`
-- `pulumi-azure`
-- `pulumi-cloud`
-- `pulumi-gcp`
-- `pulumi-kubernetes`
-- etc.
+* `make generate` builds the TypeScript, Python, and CLI documentation, and renders tutorials sourced from https://github.com/pulumi/examples.

-## Updating API docs
+## Generating API docs

-to update API docs for all Pulumi packages, run the following commands to fetch latest release of each package and rebuild docs into `.content/reference/pkg` folder:
+To update API docs for all Pulumi packages, run the following commands to fetch latest the release of each package (packages must be sibling directories alongside this repository) and rebuild docs into `./content/reference/pkg`:

 ```bash
 ./scripts/update_repos.sh